techidaily/site-games-able/source/_posts/bridge-the-time-classic-xbox-games-modern-pc-xemu.md

 ### Free Space

  Xemu stores temporary files (like compiled shaders) when emulating games, and that requires free disk space.
 If the emulator crashes, ensure you have enough storage space.
-Our guide on[how to reclaim missing storage space on Windows](https://www.makeuseof.com/reclaim-missing-storage-windows/) might help with that.
+Our guide on [how to reclaim missing storage space on Windows](https://www.makeuseof.com/reclaim-missing-storage-windows/) might help with that.

 ## Better Than a Real Xbox